functorz-tech/momen_doc/actions/readme.md

 - Navigation: Enables navigation between internal pages or to external URLs.
 - AI: Requires prior configuration of AI models via the AI feature.
 Once configured and tested, AI actions can be triggered on frontend or in actionflows.
 - Login: Allows building user authentication systems by configuring login methods (username/password, email, phone, or SSO) in "Settings > Login Settings" and adding login actions to components.
-- Payment: Supports monetized apps by enabling payment features in settings and adding payment behaviors to components for user transactions, including payments and refunds.
+- Payment: Supports monetized apps by enabling payment features in settings and adding payment actions to components for user transactions, including payments and refunds.

 ### 2. Custom actions via API
 In addition to more than 100 built-in actions, you can also customize actions through the API function.
 After adding a custom API, you can execute the API in the application with the "request - API" action.